CodeYourFuture/immersive-go-course/CONTRIBUTING.md

 ## How we teach

+### Learning by doing

 We primarily teach via exercises and projects.
 We describe outcomes, show examples, and give references (either terms to Google, or links to useful material).

+### Don't reinvent the wheel

 Where we think there isn't a useful / accurate / well-targeted existing resource, we may write explanations ourselves, but this should be rare - many excellent people have come before us!

+### Make it challenging

 We don't explain every step along the way - working out the steps is an important part of learning.
 Deciding exactly how many steps to explain is a tricky balance.

+### Fundamentals first

+As far as possible and reasonable, we teach foundational topics _before_ teaching abstractions.
+The goal is that learners can re-apply their knowledge to new situations by re-combining the fundamentals, rather than simply being able to use a specific tool.

+### Self-contained

+Each project here should be self-contained; projects should not extend existing projects and assume they have been built.
+However, projects can reference previous projects if there is incidental overlap in what is being built.

+- **Yes**: (after instructions for the build) "You might have spotted that this is the same server as in the server-database project."
+- **No**: "Implement this server as per the instructions in the server-database project."

+The course itself should be self-contained in that it should not depend on the existence or implementation of any specific Code Your Future resources.
+This is so that the course does not add a maintenance burden to CYF as it develops: for example, the person managing AWS resources for learners at CYF should _not_ have to update instructions in this course.
+Instead, this course should link to canonical resources inside CYF.

+Rule of thumb: a person should be able to complete a project _without_ being part of CYF, and without having done any of the other projects.

 ## Project structure